Indian Institute of Technology Delhi

-Karen Hussey is Director of the Centre for Policy Futures located in the Faculty of Humanities and Social Sciences at The University of Queensland (UQ), a position she took up in July 2017.
+Karen Hussey is director of the Centre for Policy Futures located in the Faculty of Humanities and Social Sciences at The University of Queensland (UQ), a position she began in July 2017.
 Trained as a political scientist and economist, Hussey undertakes research in the field of public policy and governance, with a particular interest in public policy relating to sustainable development.

-Prior to taking up her position at UQ, Hussey was Deputy Director of the Global Change Institute at UQ, and prior to that she was Associate Professor in the Fenner School of Environment and Society at the ANU, where she now holds an Adjunct Professorship.
-From 2007-2010, she was based in Brussels as the ANU Vice Chancellor’s Representative in Europe, where she was responsible for developing the ANU’s research relationships and profile with European research teams and institutions.
+Prior to beginning her position at UQ, Hussey was deputy director of the Global Change Institute at UQ, and prior to that she was associate professor in the Fenner School of Environment and Society at the Australian National University (ANU), where she now holds an adjunct professorship.
+From 2007-2010, she was based in Brussels as the ANU vice chancellor’s representative in Europe, where she was responsible for developing the ANU’s research relationships and profile with European research teams and institutions.

 Professor of International Affairs, Emeritus